gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 Since the output is key, comma, value, the file can easily be re-read to try just the failed keys.

-The rest of the pipeline is much of the same. `CalculateColorPalette` takes the color histograms and runs a K-Means clustering algorithm to extract the color palettes for those paintings.
+The rest of the pipeline is much of the same, and thus won’t be explained in detail. `CalculateColorPalette` takes the color histograms and runs a K-Means clustering algorithm to extract the color palettes for those paintings.
 Those palettes are written out to png files with the `DrawColorPalette`, and finally all the palettes are written out to a JSON file in `WriteIndex`.

 ## Gotchas

 ### Marshing
 Always remember to register the types that will be transmitted between workers.
 This is anything that’s inside a PCollection, as well as any DoFn.
 Not all types are allowed, but slices, structs, and primitives are.
 For other types, custom JSON marshalling can be used.

-It should also be reminded that state is not allowed.
-Flags, and other global variables will not always be populated when running on a remote worker.
+It should also be reminded that global state is not allowed.
+Flags and other global variables will not always be populated when running on a remote worker.
 Also, examples like this may catch you out:

 ```go
 prefix := “X”